Aider-AI/aider/docs/benchmarks.md

 The ability for GPT to reliably edit local source files is crucial for this functionality.
+Much of this depends on the "edit format", which is an important component of the system prompt.
-Improving the reliability of code editing often involves modifying and experimenting with the "edit format" used by aider.
-The edit format is a critical component of the system prompt, dictating how GPT should structure code edits in its responses.
+The edit format specifies how GPT should structure code edits in its responses.

-Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) looked like a promising way to construct a more structured editing format.
+Aider currently uses simple text based editing formats, but [OpenAI's new function calling API](https://openai.com/blog/function-calling-and-other-api-updates) look like a promising way to create more structured edit formats.
-Before making such a big change, I wanted to make sure I had a quantitative way to assess the impact on the reliability of code editing.
+Before making such a big change, I wanted to make sure I had a quantitative way to assess how function based edit formats would affect the reliability of code editing.

 I developed a